wavebyrd/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 * **Data Asset profiling.** GX Cloud introspects your data schema by default on Data Asset creation, and also offers one-click fetching of additional descriptive metrics including column type and statistical summaries.
 Data profiling results are used to suggest parameters for Expectations that you create.

-* **Automate rules for common issues.** GX Cloud can automatically generate Expectations that detect column changes and non-increasing data volume.
+* **Automate rules for common issues.** GX Cloud can automatically generate Expectations that detect column changes, non-increasing data volume, and changes to the percentage of null values in each column.
 This option is available when [you create new Data Assets](/cloud/data_assets/manage_data_assets.md#add-a-data-asset-from-an-existing-data-source).

 * **Personalize rules with ExpectAI (BETA).** GX Cloud can generate [AI-recommended Expectations](/cloud/expectations/manage_expectations.md#generate-expectations-with-expectai-beta) for a Data Asset.
 These will be personalized based on an analysis of a sample of your data.